MattBarda/incentives/README.md

     - When does the rideshare start and end?
 3. Can delivery and a rideshare be a part of one journey? - For simplicity I assumed not
     - if yes do multiple rideshares and deliveries combine?
+4. What happens if bonus points awarded for rent change during the rent duration?

 4. When does additional points for boosters start counting?